Seniors and Adults with a Physical Disability

 The WOCRC tries to accommodate all requests for service; however this depends on the availability of volunteers and paid workers.

 For further information or to access these services, please call 613-591-3686 and choose option 3.
-Our CSS Brochure contains information about the services we offer.
+Our CSS brochure contains information about the services we offer.

 We offer the following variety of Community Support Services.
 Please click on the type of service you are interested in to learn more about it, including scheduling and related fees.